Click here to return to the POL - 324 Home Page

 (b) the Prime Minister of Canada will invite representatives of the aboriginal peoples of Canada to participate in the discussions on that item.

-Aboriginal claim to title was originally recognized by the SCC in Calder [1973] SCR 313.
-Subsequently, Aboriginal title to land has been declared to be ‘sui generis’ (one of a kind).
-Aboriginal title is distinguished from regular land title by the Supreme Court of Canada in Delgamuukw (1997) because it involves:
+The JCPC held that there was no spcific aboriginal title to land in the St Catherine's Milling case in 1888; that case held that aboriginals only possessed a right to enjoy land that actually belonged to the Crown.
+However, aboriginal claim to land title waslater recognized by the Supreme Court of Canada in Calder [1973] SCR 313.
+Subsequently, aboriginal title to land has been declared to be ‘sui generis’ (one of a kind).
+Aboriginal title was distinguished from regular land title by the Supreme Court of Canada in Delgamuukw (1997) because it involves:

 - ‘pre-sovereignty’ occupancy of land